 - The anchor text used in the link

-But here’s where it gets interesting—PageRank isn’t just about external links.
+And PageRank isn’t only about external links.
 Internal linking structure matters too.
-How you link between your own pages tells Google about your site’s hierarchy and which pages you consider most important.
+How you link between your own pages tells Google about your site’s hierarchy and which pages you treat as most important.

 If PageRank is Google’s foundation, RankBrain is its brain.
-Launched in 2015, this machine learning algorithm processes search queries that Google has never seen before—and trust me, there are millions of those daily.
+Launched in 2015, this machine learning algorithm handles search queries that Google has never seen before, and there are millions of those every day.

-RankBrain doesn’t just match keywords; it understands intent.
-When someone searches for “apple,” it knows whether they want fruit recipes, tech news, or stock information based on context clues and user behaviour patterns.
+RankBrain doesn’t just match keywords; it reads intent.
+When someone searches for “apple,” it works out whether they want fruit recipes, tech news, or stock information from context clues and user behaviour patterns.

-The algorithm learns from user interactions in real-time.
-If people consistently click on the third result instead of the first for a particular query, RankBrain takes note.
-It’s constantly adjusting rankings based on what users actually find helpful, not just what traditional SEO metrics suggest.
+The algorithm learns from user interactions as they happen.
+If people consistently click the third result instead of the first for a particular query, RankBrain notices.
+It keeps adjusting rankings based on what users actually find helpful, not just what traditional SEO metrics suggest.

 Key Insight: RankBrain evaluates user satisfaction signals like click-through rates, dwell time, and bounce rates.
 A high-ranking page that users immediately abandon will gradually lose its position.

-What makes RankBrain particularly clever is its ability to understand synonyms and related concepts.
+RankBrain is clever because it understands synonyms and related concepts.
 Search for “car” and you might see results about “automobiles” or “vehicles.”
-The algorithm grasps semantic relationships that simple keyword matching would miss.
+The algorithm grasps semantic relationships that plain keyword matching would miss.

-BERT (Bidirectional Encoder Representations from Transformers) represents Google’s most important leap in understanding human language.
-Rolled out in 2019, this algorithm reads text the way humans do—considering the full context of every word in a sentence.
+BERT (Bidirectional Encoder Representations from Transformers) is Google’s biggest leap in understanding human language.
+Rolled out in 2019, this algorithm reads text the way people do, taking in the full context of every word in a sentence.

 Before BERT, Google might struggle with queries like “2019 brazil traveller to usa need a visa.”
 The algorithm would focus on individual keywords rather than understanding that someone from Brazil wants to know about US visa requirements.

-BERT changed everything by reading sentences bidirectionally.
-It considers words that come before and after each term, grasping nuances like sarcasm, implied meaning, and contextual relationships.
+BERT changed that by reading sentences in both directions.
+It considers the words before and after each term, picking up nuances like sarcasm, implied meaning, and context.
 This is why your content needs to sound natural rather than keyword-stuffed.

-The impact has been deep.
-Google’s own documentation shows that BERT affects roughly 10% of all search queries, particularly longer, conversational searches that mirror how people actually speak.
+The impact has been large.
+Google’s own documentation shows that BERT affects roughly 10% of all search queries, particularly the longer, conversational searches that mirror how people actually speak.

 | Pre-BERT Understanding | BERT Understanding |